Taking patient feedback seriously (without the panic): How to respond to negative reviews online

 In fact, a study from 2021 conducted by the healthcare reputation management company RepuGen showed that 81% of patients seek online reviews for particular providers before making appointments with them.
 In addition, the same study showed that 40% of patients would not visit a provider with less-than-stellar reviews.[]

-It is important for residents to learn how to manage their online reputation by interacting and engaging with online patient reviews, while also properly addressing negative patient reviews without scaring away potential patients.
+It is important effectively manage your online reputation by engaging with online patient reviews without scaring away potential patients—but it doesn't have to send you into a spiral.

 Monitoring your online presence